• Ucluelet Tourism Plan - Provide Feedback on the Resort Development Strategy 2025-2027

 Privacy

-Please note that the opinions you express orally and any presentations you submit to the District will be webcast live on Zoom and on YouTube, and will be recorded to form a part of the public record.
-Correspondence you submit will form part of the public record and will be published on the agenda or read into the record.
-The District of Ucluelet considers your address relevant to this matter and will disclose this personal information as it informs Council’s consideration of your opinion in relation to the subject property, and is authorized under section 26(c) of the Freedom of Information and Protection of Privacy Act.
-Your personal phone number and email will not be disclosed on the Agenda.
+Public Hearings are webcast live and a recording is available on the District’s YouTube channel.
+Correspondence you submit, including name and address, will form part of the public record, and will be published on the District’s website or read into the record.
+The District considers your name and address relevant to this matter and will disclose this personal information as it informs Council’s consideration of your opinion in relation to the subject property.
+However, your phone number and email address will not be disclosed.

 Subcategories